Using complex gestures in a SwiftUI ScrollView

 )

-The reason why gesture works and simultaneousGesture doesn’t, is because gesture schedules itself after any prior gestures, while simultaneousGesture schedules itself together with them.
+The reason why gesture works and simultaneousGesture doesn’t, is because the gesture schedules itself after any prior gestures, while simultaneousGesture schedules itself to run simultaneously with them.
+Hence the name, heh.

 This means that the onTapGesture approach requires a delay.
 If we want to use immediate gestures, such as detecting drags and presses, this approach is not viable.

-You may find other delay-based solutions, some of which are pretty complicated.
-Since these are also based on delays, they won’t work if we want the gestures to be immediately detected.
+You may find other delay-based solutions to this problem, some pretty complicated.
+If they are based on delays, they won’t work if we want the gestures to be immediately detected.

 Finding a workaround